yoasif/yoasif.github.io/_posts/2025-06-23-first-look-drag-to-pin-additional-tabs-in-firefox-nightly-141.markdown

 ## Takeaways

-I think that Mozilla could definitely improve this in the future to allow people to pin tabs even when there isn't an existing pinned tab - but upon first look, this is a nice improvement and it is nice to see.
+I think that Mozilla could definitely improve this in the future to allow people to pin tabs even when there isn't an existing pinned tab - but upon first look, this is an improvement and it is nice to see.

-Beyond that, the addition of more affordances would make it more obvious what happens after a drag.
+Beyond that, the addition of more affordances would make it more obvious what happens after a drag, and it would make the feature more usable overall.

 ---